Moment in Peking (2005 TV series)

 Moment in Peking is a 2005 Chinese television series produced by CCTV.
 It is adapted from the novel Moment in Peking by Lin Yutang, who was nominated for a Nobel Prize in 1940 and 1950.

+Synopsis

+Zeng family's eldest son falls gravely ill, prompting Mulan to marry him in place of his fiancée to bring good fortune, setting off a chain of mistaken marriages, heartbreak, and tangled relationships.
+Despite loving another man, Mulan sacrifices her own happiness for duty and family, eventually marrying the third son Sunya by accident.
+Through war, betrayal, and tragedy, Mulan becomes the moral anchor of the family, quietly enduring and holding everyone together.